ACUTE LEUKEMIA & DISABILITY BENEFITS

 WHAT IS LEUKEMIA?

-Acute Leukemia is a form of cancer that starts in the bone marrow, where your blood cells are produced.
-It affects white blood cells, which are crucial for the body’s immune system.
+Acute Leukemia is a form of cancer that starts in the bone marrow.
+Your bone marrow is where your blood cells are produced.
+Leukemia affects white blood cells, which are crucial to your immune system.
 Acute leukemia starts when a cell changes and becomes a leukemia cell.
-Because it no longer matures the way it should, it grows out of control.
+Because it no longer matures the way it should, the cell grows out of control.
 Often, it divides to make new cells faster than normal.

 Leukemia cells also don’t die when they should.
-This allows them to build up in the bone marrow, crowding out normal cells.
+This allows them to build up in the bone marrow and crowd out normal cells.
 Then, the cancer causes large numbers of immature white blood cells to enter the blood stream.
 The cells can travel to your organs.
 Once inside the organ, the leukemia cells make it so the organ doesn’t work properly.

 Because it is a cancer that often results in death, acute leukemia is on SSA’s special allowances list.
 Learn information about compassionate allowances.